zvisha/stream-analytics-lab/README.md

 # Disclamer

-This tutorial is very (!!!) heavily based on [this](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-twitter-sentiment-analysis-trends/). i just did some small modifications to connect it to the DLD labs theame: Movies.
+This tutorial is very (!!!) heavily based on [this](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-twitter-sentiment-analysis-trends/) tutorial. i just did some small modifications to connect it to the DLD labs theme: Movies.

 # Social media analysis: Real-time Twitter analysis in Azure Stream Analytics